vex-ssis/2022/README.md

 # VEX 2022 at SSIS

-The teams of 76209 at Saigon South on "Tipping Point".
-Our teams:
+The 6 teams of 76209 at Saigon South on "Tipping Point".

 - 76209G "Girls rule" with Gipsy Danger
 - 76209X "X-Men" with Matador Fury